 5. Clean Up Right After Eating

 Don’t wait to clean up after eating.
 Do it right away.
 Waiting to clean up gives food odors a chance to linger and be carried away in the wind.
-Animals can smell odors from a mile away (I’m guessing here).
+Animals can smell odors from a miles away.
 Make sure to dispose of your dishwater downwind and away from the dining and sleeping area too.

 Hint: To be extra safe, I would brush your teeth in the same manner, downwind and away from the dinning and sleeping area.